Need help with a home studio? See all our home studio posts here. Tax tip: The fees online marketplaces charge you are tax-deductible.

 HOME STUDIO: Click here, or scroll to the bottom of this post for more info.

 WHERE TO START: There are lots of sites purporting to help talent find work, and helpful forums such as VO-bb.com and other sites worth knowing such as VOAgentalliance.com, but in the list of dozens of sites below, I concentrate on places well-known to help you get work or connect to those that can help you.
 Note that site owners and reputation change all the time!
 Also realize that Pay-to-play (P2P) sites have their own strategies, see P2P tips and more P2P tips.
+Generally, only audition/submit early, when the number of requested auditions are under the limit.
+Here are two lists of sites if you want to do more research: one, two.

 The BIG List: